Updated October 11, 2023

-The Chartered Financial Analyst (CFA) is the most respected investment credential in the world and it is offered by the CFA Institute.
-The curriculum, format of examination, evaluation, awarding of charter is performed by CFA Institute.
+The Chartered Financial Analyst (CFA) is the most respected investment credential in the world, and the CFA Institute offers it.
+The curriculum, format of examination, evaluation, and awarding of the charter are performed by the CFA Institute.

-Candidates who fulfill all the terms and successfully complete the program will be awarded with the CFA charter and becomes CFA charterholder.
-The charter is known as a Gold Standard of the investment world.
+Candidates who fulfill all the terms and complete the program will be awarded the CFA charter and becomes CFA charter holder.
+The charter is known as the Gold Standard of the investment world.

-The Financial Risk Manger (FRM) is a professional designation awarded by the Global Association of Risk Professionals (GARP) to the candidates who successfully completes this certification program.
+The Financial Risk Manager (FRM) is a professional designation awarded by the Global Association of Risk Professionals (GARP) to the candidates who complete this certification program.
 It is a globally recognized standard for those who manage risk.

-With the rapid changes in the finance industry worldwide there is a need in professionals who manage risk, money and investment to obtain globally standardized up-to-date knowledge and FRM aims to fill that gap.
+With the rapid changes in the finance industry worldwide, there is a need for professionals who manage risk, money, and investment to obtain globally standardized, up-to-date knowledge, and FRM aims to fill that gap.

-- or be in the final year of bachelor’s degree program at the time of registration
+- Or be in the final year of the bachelor’s degree program at the time of registration.

-- or have four years of professional work experience (does not have to be investment related)
+- Have four years of professional work experience (does not have to be investment-related).

-- or have a combination of professional work and college experience that totals at least four years.
-Part time, summer or internship work experience is not allowed.
+- Or have professional work and college experience that totals at least four years.
+Part-time, summer, or internship work experience is not allowed.